moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/outcome-driven-innovation-pilot/evaluation-methods.md

 ### Design evaluation

 With an established benchmark, evaluating the design is a much simpler process.
 The goal is to increase satisfaction, measured using an abridged version of the benchmarking Outcome survey.
-This is accomplished by taking every Outcome from the Job Step(s) you are designing within and asking the satisfaction questions via a short survey in a moderated or unmoderated session.
+This is accomplished by taking every Outcome from the Job Step(s) you are designing within and asking the satisfaction questions with a short survey in a moderated or unmoderated session.
 You will want at least (10) participants to ensure you are moving in the right direction by improving the satisfaction score.

 #### Alignment with UX Heuristics